ricardofernandesgithub/computacaografica/README.md

 # computacaografica
-Academic work about computer graphics using Java 2D and java 3D
+Academic work about computer graphics using Java 2D and Java 3D

-You can see visit the website present in this repository at: http://computacaografica20172018.000webhostapp.com/
+You can see the website present in this repository at: http://computacaografica20172018.000webhostapp.com/